jtaca/Retrieval-based_Chatbot/README.md

 # Natural_Language-HW-

-The chatbot delivered for final acessment is in the Final Delivery folder.
+The chatbot delivered for final assessment is in the Delivery folder.